AdobeDocs/workfront.en/help/classic/agile/agile-overview.md

 # Agile overview

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 Agile is a work methodology that allows teams to complete small, manageable amounts of work at a consistent cadence.
 In agile, teams manage stories on a backlog or story board and not tasks in a project.
 Adobe Workfront provides tools that help teams work in an agile way, using either Kanban or Scrum.

 For information on the Kanban and Scrum methodologies, see the section [Decide on an agile methodology](../agile/get-started-with-agile-in-workfront/create-an-agile-team.md#deciding) in the article [Create an agile team](../agile/get-started-with-agile-in-workfront/create-an-agile-team.md).